Azure/OpenShift/docs/known-issues.md

 ## OMS Workspace region restrictions

 OMS workspace creation is not available in all regions due to capacity constraint and this might further be limited on a per subscription basis.
-As a result of that, OpenShift on Azure will be using one region per sovereignty to maximize changes to success cluster create.
+As a result of that, OpenShift on Azure will be using one region per sovereignty to maximize chances of successful cluster creation.

-However, creation might still fail.